hhirtz/ellidri/README.md

   Cargo: <https://rustup.rs/>
 - SQLite 3 (if the `sqlite` feature is enabled)
 - PostgreSQL client libraries (if the `postgres` feature is enabled)
-- On Linux, the OpenSSL library and its development files

 Install ellidri with `cargo install ellidri`, or with the [AUR package][aur].